-The Trans Mni Sota Wheel Race is a solo, single-stage, unsupported 1,200 mile road bikepacking challenge around Minnesota.
-It starts at 7:00 am in White Bear Lake, MN on June 20th, 2021, and finishes at the same location whenever you get there.
+The Sota Wheel Race is a solo and unsupported 1,200-mile paved bikepacking challenge around Minnesota.
+The 3rd edition of the SWR starts at 7:00 am in White Bear Lake, MN on Sunday, June 18th, 2023, and finishes at the same location whenever you get back, provided it is within the 14-day cutoff time.
+Providing you get back within the 14 days allotted.
+Yes, there is a cutoff, but do the math.
+That is less than a century a day for an ultra-race.
+A place to push yourself.
 The clock does not stop.
 There is no prize money; there are no awards.
-The course was purposely curated in a way to set participants on an adventure along four specific geographical regions of Minnesota; travelling through river valleys, rolling prairie and farmland, lake country, winding river roads, and tough forested hills and ridges of the Superior Upland.
+The course was curated to set athletes on an adventure along four specific geographical regions of Minnesota; traveling through river valleys, rolling prairie and farmland, lake country, winding river roads, and the forested hills and ridges of the Superior Upland.
 Read More.

-course has a number of distinct sectors with very different characteristics.
-I am very
+The Sota Wheel Race course has a number of distinct sectors with very different characteristics.

 The sectors are:

 1. The River Valleys of the Driftless Region

 2. Rolling Prairie of the Dissected Till Plains

 3. Lake Country and the iconic Great River Road

 4. The Superior Upland; including the North Shore

 There are five (5) control points on the route; they are NOT manned. (details to follow)